Fireman's pole: Safety issues

 Losing one's grip on the pole can result in falling from a great height; the firefighter may hit an object such as a door extending from a truck; poor speed control can result in injured or even broken legs upon impact with the floor; and burns can occur due to friction if the skin rubs against the pole.
 If the pole runs through an unprotected hole in the floor, there is a risk of a person falling through it, as well as exhaust fumes rising into the living quarters.

 For these reasons, fire stations built since the 1970s are often built with the living quarters downstairs, and some older fire stations have had their poles removed.
 In the United States, the National Fire Protection Association has called for the removal of all poles from US fire stations due to safety hazards.
 The fire service in New Zealand has already removed most of them.
 In the United Kingdom, more modern fire stations are built with one storey negating the need for a pole and they are sometimes removed from old stations that no longer require the upper floors for operational purposes.

 In October 6, 2016, China Fire Services Guangdong Fire Department, Shenzhen Fire Department firefighter Private 1st Class Zhu Yicong died from a fall while sliding down the fireman's pole, being the only confirmed death from a fireman's pole.

 However, due to the strong tradition, time advantages and new safety features, poles are common worldwide even in newly built stations.
 Slide poles can be made safer.
 Cushions can be placed around the base of the pole to soften landings.
 Exhaust control systems can stop fumes from rising upstairs.
 To prevent accidental falls, the pole can be guarded by railings, baskets, a door or a weight-activated trapdoor that opens only when weight is applied to the pole.

+Escape pole system

+A telescoping emergency escape pole used to clear the structure of a vehicle, such as the Space Shuttle glide-phase escape system or aviation bailout tunnels, or it refers to long carbon-fiber reach poles utilized by emergency responders for swift water and height rescues.

+After the Challenger disaster, NASA integrated an orbiter crew bailout system.
+It consisted of spring-loaded telescoping poles installed in the ceiling of the middeck.
+During controlled gliding descents, astronauts would attach to the pole, slide out the side hatch, and drop clear of the orbiter’s wings.
+Certain bomber and reconnaissance aircraft utilized physical tunnels or slide bars that allowed the crew to swing outward and drop through an escape hatch beneath the aircraft without striking the engines.